DigonIO/scheduler/doc/examples/metrics.rst

 The :class:`~scheduler.core.Scheduler` and :class:`~scheduler.job.Job` classes
 provide various metrics to give feedback of their status to the user.
 A complete overview can be found in the API References of the respective objects.

-In the following example the number of times a job can be executed is limited.
+In the following example the number of times a :class:`~scheduler.job.Job` can be executed is limited.
-The metrics are displayed to observe their change.

 .. code-block:: pycon